 This course is designed to teach entry-level job skills in the various types of ignition and charging systems used in the marine engines.
-Topics include testing and repair of magneto, battery and C/D ignition systems, as well as the battery charging system.
+Topics include theory, diagnostics and repair of magneto, battery, C/D and modular ignition systems, as well as the battery charging system.